Life of a Soldiers Wife

 For years I thought that the workhouse enumerator had mistakenly included Edgar as Edmund, and given him the wrong age.
-But a recent search has revealed a very interesting connection.
+But a recent search has revealed an interesting connection.

-Further searches, revealed that Louisa’s maiden name was Dawson, and that her husband Edmund Musk had been transported to Van Diemens Land (Tasmania), for seven years in 1832 for larceny.
-Was Louisa really a widow in 1841, and who was the father of the four younger children?
+Further searches, revealed that Louisa’s maiden name was Dawson, and that she married her husband Edmund Musk, 7 April 1829.
+There is a reference to an Edmund Musk being transported to Van Diemens Land (Tasmania), for seven years in 1832 for larceny.
+But it appears there was also another Edmund Musk in Suffolk at this time, and unlikely that Louisas husband was transported.
 Was Louisa another daughter of William and Eleanor?

 I applied for his death certificate which showed, he had died in Stradbroke on 8th August 1837 aged 50, his occupation was given as Soldier Pensioner.
 I was surprised that this was the occupation given, as he would probably be better known as the workhouse master in Stradbroke.

-But where and who was Eleanor, there was apparently no record of her death, or a marriage.
+But where and who was Eleanor, there was apparently no record of her death, or a remarriage.

 Even though I imagined Eleanor would be an easy name to research, she could also have been entered in the records as, – Ellen, Eleanora, Helen, Helena, or Nellie.
 Even Dawson, was occasionally entered as Dowson, to further complicate searches.